 Housing costs in Lathrop are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Lathrop is a blue-collar town, with 35.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lathrop, you'll notice that it is more blue-collar than most other communities in America.
+35.58% of Lathrop’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lathrop is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lathrop who work in office and administrative support (12.96%), sales jobs (8.99%), and management occupations (7.04%).

 One downside of living in Lathrop, however, is that residents on average have to contend with a long commute, spending on average 36.37 minutes every day commuting to work.